20 of the best things to do in Kangaroo Valley

 Make a beeline for Dutch poffertjes.

-While it’s hard to whittle down the best Kangaroo Valley festivals, Coq Fest (a Bastille Day party in the bush) and The Bonfire Festival are highlights.
+While it’s hard to whittle down the best Kangaroo Valley festivals, Coq Fest (a Bastille Day party in the bush) is a highlight.

 a Bastille Day party at Coq Fest